How to Set New Boundaries with Your Ex

 Keep emotions out of it as much as possible

 When emotions run high, it’s easy for simple conversations to escalate into disagreements.
-But there’s no rule that says you must express emotions when setting boundaries – so don’t.
+But no rule says you must express emotions when setting boundaries – so don’t.
 You may find that your ex is more responsive when emotions are removed.

 For example, let’s say you run into your ex at a party hosted by mutual friends.
 During the conversation, they keep trying to touch you in some way.
 You might want to scream, “Stop touching me!” but doing so would only make the situation worse.
 So, instead, you might say, “It’s nice to see you, but I don’t feel comfortable with you touching me.
 If we can’t just stand and talk, then I’d like to leave.”